 Stress for instance can bring on toothache ...and stress relief can heal it.
 In fact, toothache itself is of course a big stressor and feeling helplessly exposed to it can increase it.
-Here are several real-life illustrative examples and hopefully helpful advice
+Here are several real-life illustrative examples together with (hopefully helpful) advice.

 Toothache can be triggered by continuous stress leading to bruxism